Understanding peer support in learning environments

-Peer support encompasses the encouragement, guidance, and collaboration that colleagues and fellow learners provide during and after training.
-Unlike formal instruction, this approach is informal and socially grounded, built on trust and shared experiences.
+Peer support is the encouragement and collaboration that colleagues provide during and after training.
+It's informal, built on trust and shared experience.

 Research consistently validates peer networks' effectiveness: